rocketbase-io/commons-asset/README.md

 **Features:**
 * api and controller to handle asset-uploads
-* works with jpeg, gif, png and files like pdf, excel, word and zip
+* works with images: jpeg, gif, png, tiff and documents like: pdf, excel, word, powerpoint and zip
 * you can configure the allowed contentTypes via property *("asset.api.types")*
-* 2 different storage implementations (mongo-grif-fs / aws-s3)
+* 3 different storage implementations (mongo-grid-fs / aws-s3 / jpa-blob)
-* embedded thumb service (for mongo-grif-fs) or thumbor via s3 connector
+* embedded thumb service (for mongo-grid-fs/jpa-blob) or thumbor via s3 connector
 * java resource to communicate with api
-* batch downloading urls and storing them
+* batch downloading urls and storing them / analyzing
 * intergrated [color-thief](https://github.com/SvenWoltmann/color-thief-java) in order to get primary and other colors from photo

 ## commons-asset-api